Location : Lazi, Siquijor Island, Philippines

 *** Puppies are inherently cute until they grow up and become dogs - Azkal dogs (ordinary-looking street dogs) to be exact.
 Oftentimes, they are abandoned by their owners when they cease to be the cute little cuddy puppies - and they become the literal self-supporting street dogs rummaging the garbage bins.
 I really hope this doesn't happen to the 2 pups when they begin to look like Azkals.

 UPDATE: (Sep 13, 2023) This is rather sad, but when I passed by the winding road, I saw them again.
 This is a week after I didn't see them anymore.
 My speculation is that the new owners realized they couldn't care for 2 pups and decided to bring them back to the 'winding road'.
-I'll keep updating this blog on developments.
+Another speculation is that they were never adopted.
+They simply took their chance going down the ravine for forage for foood.
+There is certainly water there as a river runs below the ravine.

 --- Gigit (TheLoneRider)